 Enjoy the views at Piazzale Michelangelo

-This viewpoint is the absolute best of Florence!
-You have the whole city at your feet and can admire a staggering skyline dominated by the cathedral towering above the tile colored city roofs.
+This viewpoint is the absolute best in Florence!
+You have the whole city at your feet and can admire a staggering skyline dominated by the cathedral towering above the terracotta rooftops.

 You can easily walk up there from Piazza Ferruccio, a nice walk with constantly improving views, or take bus no. 12 or 13.
 There is also paid parking if you come by car.
 We drove there once and there was no problem parking there.

 Duomo di Firenze – The Cathedral of Saint Mary of the Flower

-The Duomo was built on top of a small church from sometime between the 4th and 6th century and there is a small museum dedicated to it where you can see the ruins of the old church.
+The Duomo was built on top of a small church dating back sometime between the 4th and 6th centuries.
+There is a small museum in the Duomo dedicated to it where you can see the ruins of the old church.

 Step into the Opera Duomo Museum and admire masterpieces of none other than Michelangelo, Donatello, and Verrocchio among other great names.